linroger/FinanceCompendium/II. Economics/International/International Economics/Front Matter and Table of Contents.md

 Key Points, Key Terms, and Problems

-# Chapter 4 Trade and Resources: the Heckscher-ohlin Model 87
+# Chapter 4 Trade and Resources: The Heckscher-Ohlin Model 87

-# 1 Heckscher-ohlin Model 88
+# 1 Heckscher-Ohlin Model 88

 Assumptions of the Heckscher-Ohlin Model 89